-In exchange for each year of financial support, LUC-Noyce Scholars are obligated to teach in a Chicago Public School high school of their choice, or in another eligible high-need high school in the United States.
+In exchange for each year of financial support, LUC-Noyce Scholars are obligated to teach in a Chicago Public School high school of their choice, or in another eligible high-need school district in the United States.
 The program works with CPS to identify schools where students can offer the most impact and find the best preparation for their future careers.
 If the service obligation is not fully completed, the balance of financial support will be treated as a loan the student must repay.

 A high-need school district must meet one of the following criteria:

 - Has at least one school in which 50% or more of the enrolled students are eligible for participation in the free and reduced price lunch program.

 - Has at least one school in which -